Grace-aloo/project/README.md

 #  WE CARE
 This is a site that shows the air quality of Nairobi.
-It gives us recommendations of how we should protect ourselves with te current air pollution.
+It gives us recommendations of how we should protect ourselves with the current air pollution.
 It also gives the amount of air polution around.
 ## Description
 The site has a dummy sign up set up. upon pressing the sign up link, you'll be taken to the page where you would enter your details.